inishchith/chaoss-microtasks/microtask-3/readme.md

 #### `timestamp` :

-- The `timestamp` attribute is a [Unix Timestamp](https://en.wikipedia.org/wiki/Unix_time) conversion of the time when the `.fetch()` ( used to retreive data extracted from 30+ tools ) method is executed in UTC (Universal Time Coordinated) time scale using one of the Perceval backends.
+- The `timestamp` attribute is a [Unix Timestamp](https://en.wikipedia.org/wiki/Unix_time) conversion of the time when the `.fetch()` ( used to retrieve data extracted from 30+ tools ) method is executed in UTC (Universal Time Coordinated) time scale using one of the Perceval backends.

 * References: